Git-Logan/jerseyctf-challenge-development/README.md

 # jerseyctf-challenge-development
-Development and solutions of web exploitation, forensics, cryptography, open-source intelligence (OSINT), and miscellaneous challenges for JerseyCTF II (2022) and III (2023).
+My development and solutions of web exploitation, forensics, cryptography, open-source intelligence (OSINT), and miscellaneous challenges for JerseyCTF II (2022) and III (2023).

 * [JerseyCTF III](2023)
 * [JerseyCTF II](2022)